ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

 Plasma oscillations
 +++++++++++++++++++

-For plasma oscillations we assume that the ions are immobile and hence ignore the ion contribution to the dielectric function, leading to the dispersion relation
+For plasma oscillations it is assumed that the ions are immobile and hence ignore the ion contribution to the dielectric function, leading to the dispersion relation

 .. math::